 Foodservice operators with manual or outdated quality incident management (QIM) systems may often discover increased risks of incidents that could be detrimental to their brand's reputation.

 An efficient QIM system provides the ability for improved quality compliance and consistency, brand protection, quality-related risk mitigation and offers a higher return on investment for foodservice multi-unit operators and the organization’s bottom line.
 So, what is QIM?

 What is quality incident management?

-From late deliveries to torn packaging to raw food contamination, QIM is the most effective way to monitor, resolve and prevent quality incidents by providing efficient workflows and visibility into the incident.
+From late deliveries to torn packaging to raw food contamination, QIM is the most effective way to monitor, resolve and prevent quality incidents by providing efficient workflows and data visibility into the incident.
 Organizations can then identify and capture quality issues in real-time, and analyze data to determine vendor performance.